tsui-david/system-design-course/lessons/concept_db_1.md

 relational database: are also called relational database management system (RDBMS) or SQL database *some popular RDBMS are MySQL, Oracle DB, PostgresSQL

 @answer
-If you're working with a schema that allows data to be organized into tables with columns and rows.
+If the data is structured and if you're working with a schema that allows data to be organized into tables with columns and rows.
-RDBMS are very traditional and have been around the longest, thus they have the biggest support and resources, people likely more familiar.
-Data integrity is a particular concern in relational databases, RDMS use a number of constraints to ensure that the data contained in your tables is reliable and accurate.
 All RDBMS are ACID-compliant.
-    Atomicity
-    Consistency
-    Isolation
-    Durability

 @question
-When would you use a non-relational database?
+What are ways you can scale a relational database?

+@hint
+Think of methods to increase performance.

 @answer
-Your application requires super-low latency
-Schema can be agnostic, allowing unstructured and semi-structured data to be stored and manipulated You only need to serialize and deserialize data (JSON, XML, YAML, etc) You need to store a massive amount of data
+1. Vertical scaling
+2. Sharding

 @question
-What are types of non-relational database?
+What is sharding?

+@hint
+Break up the database.

 @answer
-Key-value stores: (Redis, Amazon DynamoDB) simple DBMS that store only key-value pairs and provide basic functionality for retrieving the value associated with a known key
-Wide column stores: (Cassandra, Scylla, HBase) schema-agnostic systems that enable users to store data in column families or tables, a single row of which can be thought as a record -- a multi-dimensional key-value store
-Document stores: (MongoDB, Couchbase) schema-free systems that store data in the form of JSON documents.
-Document stores are similar to key-value or wide column stores, but the document name is the key and the contents of the document, whatever they are, are the value.
-Graph Database: (Neo4j, Datastax Enterprise Graph) represent data as a network of related nodes or objects in order to facilitate data visualizations and graph analytics
-Search Engines: (Elasticsearch, Spluk, Solr) store data using schema-free JSON documents.
-Similar to document stores, but with greater emphasis on making your unstructured or semi
+Sharding is the process of breaking up large tables into smaller chunks called shards that are spread across multiple servers.
+Instead of having the data on one node, it is instead a cluster of nodes.

+@question
+What are two methods of sharding and how do they work?